Fight, flight, freeze or collapse are survival modes that are wired into all human beings.

 Fight-or-flight response examples

-The child is in the classroom, and the teacher tells them off for talking.
+The child is in the classroom, and the teacher tells them off for talking, even though it was their friend speaking and not them.
 Due to their trauma, they are on constant high alert, so they perceive this as a threat, triggering their fear response.

-Grounding techniques can help your child get back to the present and bring their body back into the normal state.
-Once they're back in the here and now, you can work through whatever has triggered the fight-or-flight response together.
+Grounding techniques can help your child get back to the present and bring their body back to a normal state.
+Once they’re back in the here and now, you can work through whatever has triggered the fight-or-flight response together.

-Remember, when children are outside their window of tolerance, they're in survival mode.
-This means they can't access the higher parts of the brain that are responsible for thinking, feeling, learning and memory.
+Remember, when children are outside their window of tolerance, they’re in survival mode.
+This means they can’t access the higher parts of the brain responsible for thinking, feeling, learning, and memory.

 These grounding techniques are an essential first step in helping a child return to a calm state.
-Only then can you support them in processing what happened to help them move forward.
+Only then can you support them in processing what happened so they can move forward.

 1) Deep Breathing Exercises

-Breathing deeply into the lungs slows heart rate.
+Breathing deeply slows the heart rate.
 This signals to the body and the parasympathetic nervous system that there is no longer a threat, helping return the body to a normal state.

 Spend time testing different breathing exercises with the young person in your care.
 Once they’ve found one that works for them, you can remind them to use it when their fight-or-flight response is activated.
 You can coach them through the exercises by breathing with them.

 There are lots of YouTube videos on breathing exercises for kids.
-You can also download apps like Calm and Mind, which are full of quick and easy meditation practices.
+You can also download apps like Calm and Mind or log on to our foster parent platform, the Exchange, which is full of quick, easy meditation practices.

 2) Sensory Exercises

-Sensory techniques can be very effective in helping to ground children who are in fight-or-flight.
-Looking around, touching, hearing, seeing, and feeling their surroundings can help bring a child who is in a fearful state back into the present.
+Sensory techniques can be very effective in helping to ground children who are in fight-or-flight mode.
+Looking around, touching, hearing, seeing, and feeling their surroundings can help bring a child out of a fearful state back into the present.
 Sensory exercises can also be useful for children who experience flashbacks.

 With this grounding technique, ask them to find: